Jahidul2543/HomeWorkWeekDaysNov2018/README.md

       You should see the repo cloned in your machine
   </li>

   <li> 3.
-Go to intellij IDE create new project for homework inside this dractory </br>
+Go to intellij IDE create new project for homework inside this diractory </br>
           Work on the code once development is done for the day push the changes in the github by bellow commands
   </li>